ixEcIipse/RoConsole/README.md

 # RoConsole
-simple python script that will assist you in certain roblox activitys
+simple python script that will assist you in certain roblox activitys (fixed an issue with pypi)

 # how to use